jackocnr/intl-tel-input/README.md

 ## Theming / Dark Mode
 There are lots of CSS variables available for theming.
 See [intlTelInput.scss](https://github.com/jackocnr/intl-tel-input/blob/master/src/css/intlTelInput.scss) for a list.

 Note that it's easy to [re-generate the globe icon](https://free-icon-rainbow.com/international-call-free-icon) in whatever colour you need for your theme.
-I recommend you download it in the highest resolution, and then scale the image down to the required sizes (20px wide for globe.png and 40px wide for globe@2x.png).
+I recommend you download it in the highest resolution, and then scale the image down to the required sizes (20px wide for globe.webp and 40px wide for globe@2x.webp).

 Dark mode example:
 ```css